 Monetizing your blog successfully takes a lot of hard work, tons of planning, and plenty of patience for trial and error.
 However, with the right approach, you can set yourself up in a good position to make money from your blog.

-If you have yet to start a blog, you can follow this step by step beginners guide to get started.
+If you have yet to start a blog, you can see the best blog host for new bloggers here.

 Create content that’s useful